| Title: | Evolutionary Minimizer for R |

 generated in the search space.

-a random seed at each execution is used.
-Default is NULL
+If NULL a random seed at each execution is used.
+Default is NULL.

 A S4 class storing all relevant data from an optimization with EmiR.